gltronred/peremetrika/neural-net/README.md

 # Training the model

   To train the deep association metric model on your datasets you can reference to https://github.com/nwojke/cosine_metric_learning  approach which is provided as a separate repository.

-  Be careful that the code ignores everything but person.
-For your task do not forget to change :

-  [deep_sort_yolov3/yolo.py]   Lines 100 to 101 :

-          if predicted_class != 'person' :
-               continue

 # Note